 Yes, you read that right.
 While the Grande Sonnerie has appeared in other wristwatches before, first in the Ref.
 5175 Grandmaster Chime to celebrate the brand’s 175th anniversary, and revisited last year, on their 180th.
 The Grandmaster Chime the wristwatch holds some 20 complications, with the grande sonnerie being just one of them.
 In the Ref.
 6301, not only does the grande sonnerie take precedence, it also bears the look of a very modern Patek Philippe timepiece and the soul of a modern Patek Philippe collector.

-The Patek Philippe Ref.
-6301P bears a number of unique features on the enamel dial, but it is the chime that is truly captivating.
+The Ref.
+6301P bears a number of unique features on the enamel dial, but its is the chime is truly captivating.

 The Beauty of a Chime

 Acoustic complications have been a part of Patek Philippe’s history since its founding.
 From the more recent alarm timepieces that have been introduced by the brand, to the Ref.
 5303R-001 Minute Repeater Tourbillon released earlier this year, and the list goes on.
 The Grande and Petite Sonnerie complication has appeared in the 1933 “Graves” supercomplication, the 1989 Calibre 89, the 2014 Grandmaster Chime and now, the Ref.
 6301P.

 A grande sonnerie chimes each hour on the hour, along with the quarter hours without fail.
 It can be switched to two alternative modes: the petite sonnerie mode, which only chimes the hours, as well as a silent mode.
 It also accommodates a minute repeater function that’s activated with a sliding lever or pusher.